Akashic101/blog/src/blog/2024-01-06-All-Features/2024-01-06-All-Features.md

 ---

 This website is continuesly beeing worked on and there will always be new features and additions that make this blog even better.
 If you have any tips and tricks I should use feel free to share them with me and the community.

+---

+### Footnotes

+[^1]: Here is the footnote.

+[^longnote]: Here's one with multiple blocks.

+    Subsequent paragraphs are indented to show that they belong to the previous footnote.